 In some situations, relying on a single password is not enough.
 For example, what about high-risk activities such as approving an exception to your bank’s loan guidelines?
 In that scenario, you want to be sure that the exception is appropriately authorized.
 The solution?
 Use “double factor authentication” to authenticate the user.

 Also known as multi-factor authentication (MFA), this approach is used by a growing list of companies to secure their technology.
 Amazon, Bank of America and Microsoft are just a few of the firms that currently use MFA.
 For more examples, read Which Companies Use Multi-Factor Authentication With Their Customers?.

 Get Started This Week To Improve Password Security

 If you make password security easy for employees, they will do the right thing.
 The only question you have to ask is: “where to begin?”
-In most organizations, implementing an automated tool like Avatier SSO or Password Station will give you the highest bang for your buck.
+In most organizations, implementing an automated tool like Avatier SSO or Password Management will give you the highest bang for your buck.